Troubleshoot Railway

 Nothing here

-The free plan will be removed Jul 3rd for new users and Aug 1st for existing users.
-Documentation will be updated to reflect the changes when visible.
+The free plan has been removed Jul 3rd for new users and Aug 1st for existing users.

 It has been running fine for the first 200/500 hours and now it’s gone.
 Even the project disappeared in Railway.

-This is because you need a Developer plan to run your Nightscout app in Railway, it doesn’t mean you’ll have to pay if your project cost remains below 5$, and this is usually the case.
+This is usually because you need a Developer plan to run your Nightscout app in Railway.

 Reconnect GitHub to your project